 Interesting fact about me: I am a twin, and I am 7 minutes older than my sister.

 In my spare time I like to: train Brazilian jiu jitsu with my family.
-I also like to visit local coffee shops with my fiancé since we are both coffee addicts.
+I also like to visit local coffee shops.
 I enjoy family time most of all.

 My passion: so many people struggle to understand their own psychology, which in turn causes them to be afraid, it suppresses them, and it limits their capabilities.
 I want to teach others how to get the best out of themselves.
 I want others to know and understand what being depressed anxious and overwhelmed really is, it is a battle that takes the most strength that you will ever overcome.
 Your passion should give you goosebumps when you think about it, that’s how I know I am on the right path.

 What I like about working for MHALC is: Although my background is not in social services, per se, I am enrolled at Millersville University and am studying social work.
 I am very interested in social entrepreneurship and hope to one day open a restaurant which provides job opportunities for those overcoming mental health hurdles.